TomasMikula/libretto/docs/basics.md

 val f: One -⚬ A
 val g: B -⚬ One
 ```

+In graphical notation, we omit `One`-typed ports if they do not add any value (such as above), but keep them if they do
+(such as below).

 We can freely add and remove `One` to/from in-ports and/or out-ports using the following primitives: